Performance

 ASR Robustness — WildASR Dataset (Streaming)

 An open-source robustness benchmark designed to stress-test STT under real-world degraded conditions: clipping, far-field capture, background noise, phone codec compression, reverberation, and accented speech.
+Lower WER is better. n/a = not supported by that provider.

 Internal English Perturbation Benchmark